nicholashanson/STM32_motor_control/README.md

 2. **UnityTest**: All production code is first tested in UnityTest, a unit-test framework well suited to embedded developement.
 3. **Qemu**: Qemu provides an on-host test environment through hardware emulation.
 It has in-built support for STM32 emulation through several development boards.
 This allows us to test early on-host, giving a tight development loop perfect for TDD.
-4. **Proteus**: Provides emulation for STM32 MCUs, like Qemu, but also models pins, allowing us to run firmware and do signal analysis.
+4. **Proteus**: Proteus rovides emulation for STM32 MCUs, like Qemu, but also models pins, allowing us to run firmware and do signal analysis.
 This lets us treat the MCU as a black-box with clear outputs that we can test before integration with peripherals.